unstoppabledomains/dev-docs/contribute/unstoppable-quests.md

 ---
 title: Developer Quests
-description: This page is an overview of the UD quest options for developers.
+description: This page is an overview of the Unstoppable Domains quest options for developers and content creators.
 ---

 # UD Developer Quests 📚